From Chicago to Detroit (Motown) to Texas

 After completing the Tops-in-Blue tour, Chris was re-assigned back to San Antonio and formed his own Jazz/R&B band called "Groove Factor".
 The group disbanded a few years later after his band mates (all military members) got reassigned to other AF installations.
 He currently plays with other well-known San Antonio bands and musicians to include Billy Ray Sheppard, Europa Jazz, PM Soul (formerly Planet Soul), and Second Nature Band.
 Chris has also worked as music director and guitarist for some of the local theater groups such as "The Renaissance Guild" Chris was also one of the guitarist with "James Bennett and the Texas Jubilaires," a gospel quartet and co-produced their debut CD, "You Don't Know" (available on this website).

 Church, Family & Future

 Chris also channels his musical talent as the guitarist for his local church, Now Word Fellowship, and other freelance projects.
 He has been active most recently backing nationally known smooth Jazz artists in concert performances and festivals around San Antonio.

-Chris and his wife, Joann, have been married since 1978 and they have two married children, their son Chris II, who is also a professional drummer living in the Dallas area; and their daughter Candice, who is also an avid music lover.
+Chris and his wife, Joann, have two married children, their son Chris II, who is also a professional drummer living in the Dallas area; and their daughter Candice, who is also an avid music lover.
 Chris and Joann have three grandchildren, Terrence Ray II, Cadence and Christine.

 Stay tuned as Chris is currently working on a self-titled CD project.